zdtsw/llama-stack-k8s-operator/README.md

 ### Deploying the Llama Stack Server

-1. Deploy the inference provider server (ollama, vllm etc).
+1. Deploy the inference provider server (ollama).
 Example to deploy a new ollama server:
 ```
 bash hack/deploy-ollama.sh
 ```